finos/common-domain-model/documentation/source/cdm-overview.rst

   * Mapping (Synonym)

 * **Executable code distribution**, automatically generated from the model definitions expressed in the Rosetta DSL using `available code generators <https://docs.rosetta-technology.io/rosetta/rosetta-dsl/rosetta-code-generators/#what-code-generators-are-available>`_.
 Once a code generator is implemented for a particular language, the corresponding code generation is included as part of the CDM build and release process, allowing the CDM to be automatically distributed in that language going forward.
 * **Default implementation**, comprising manually-written code (in Java) which, combined with the auto-generated code, provides a complete implementation of the model.
 This hand-written code is distributed together with the CDM to facilitate adoption by firms, which can directly use the CDM distribution to set-up and test an implementation.
-The default implementation can be used in its original state or be disabled or extended by industry participants in their implementation.
-For example, the default implementation uses the de-facto Java hash function for the *key* meta-data that supports the CDM cross-referencing mechanism.
-Firms may elect to use an alternative implementation.
+The default implementation can be used in its original state or be disabled or extended by industry participants in their implementations.
+For example, the default implementation uses the de-facto Java hash function to support cross-referencing in the CDM, but firms may elect to use an alternative implementation.

 .. note:: Only the Java executable code distribution is complete: i.e. it represents the entire CDM as defined in Rosetta (plus any associated default implementation).
 Other distributions may only capture parts of the model: for instance, the Scala and TypeScript distributions include the complete data model and function specifications, but not the functions' executable code.
-Information on how to access the CDM Java distribution can be found in the `CDM Java Distribution Guidelines <cdm-guidelines.html>`_.

 Versioning
 """"""""""